IACR/conference-template/README.md

 Guidelines](https://www.iacr.org/docs/genchair.pdf) requires an up to date code of conduct for each conference.
 You should edit the `conduct.php` accordingly.
-Sections that need editing will show up in red on the page because they contain a span with class editMe.
+Sections that need editing will show up in red on the page because they contain a span with class `editMe`.

 ### Adding your page content to individual pages (`*.php`)

-All pages have included boilerplate content, some of which is commented out.  **You will need to go through each individual page and edit content that does not pertain to your conference, as well as add your own information.** As mentioned before, some content is enclosed in a `&lt;span class="editMe"&gt;` to indicate that you should edit it.
+All pages have included boilerplate content, some of which is commented out.  **You will need to go through each individual page and edit content that does not pertain to your conference, as well as add your own information.** As mentioned before, some content has a `class="editMe"` to indicate that you should edit it.

 We **strongly** recommend proofreading the HTML to make sure all content relates to your specific conference.
 Some content may not be ready at